 I of course share this philosophy, and think the authors achieve their aim.
 This beautifully written, illustrated and presented hardcover book will be a pleasure not only to read, but to give to a friend or loved one.
 Even if they are not curious about bees now, they may be surprised.
 It could be the beginning of a new-found fascination - and love!
 In short, it’s a wonderful book, and I heartily recommended it.

-The Good Bee is available from Amazon.
+The Good Bee is available from Amazon and book stores.

 The Good Bee is being published to coincide with World Bee Day.